davidarchanjo/spring-certified-developer-study-guide/README.md

 ## KEY ANNOTATIONS
 [@SpringBootApplication](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/SpringBootApplication.html) - is a combination of @Configuration, @EnableAutoConfiguration, and @ComponentScan annotations with their default attributes;

-[@EnableAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/EnableAutoConfiguration.html) – used to indicate to the Spring container to automatically add beans based on the dependencies on the classpath;
+[@EnableAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/EnableAutoConfiguration.html) – used to enable the autoconfiguration of Spring ApplicationContext to automatically add beans based on the dependencies on the classpath;

 [@ComponentScan](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html) – used to indicate to the Spring container for looking for other beans, components and configurations in the same package and sub-packages of the annotated class;